PrairieLearn/PrairieLearn/docs/externalGrading.md

 }
 ```

-Plots or images can be added to either individual test cases or to the main output by adding `base64` encoded images to their respective `images` array.
-These values should be formatted as standard HTML base64 images like `"data:[mimetype];base64,[contents]"`.
+Plots or images can be added to either individual test cases or to the main output by adding `base64` encoded images to their respective `images` array, as listed in the examples above, provided the resulting file respects the size limit of 1MB listed above.
+Each element of the array is expected to be either an object containing the following keys:

+- `url`: The source of the image, typically formatted as standard HTML base64 image like `"data:[mimetype];base64,[contents]"`;
+- `label`: An optional label for the image (defaults to "Figure");
+- `style`: An optional CSS-based style to be applied to the image (e.g., `max-width: 200px`).

+For compatibility with older versions of external graders, the object may be replaced with a string containing only the URL.

 A reference Python implementation for this can be seen in `PrairieLearn/graders/python/python_autograder`, and relevant documentation [here](python-grader/index.md).